Integrity

 This e-Learning course complements the National Integrity Framework Child Safeguarding Policy and has been developed for any person and any organisation who is bound by the policy, such as National Sporting Organisations (NSOs), State Sporting Organisations (SSOs), clubs/affiliated bodies, boards, committees, participants, employees, coaches, contractors, officials, and support personnel.

-e-Learning Course - Sport Integrity Australia - Child Safeguarding in Sport Induction
+Sport Integrity Australia - Child Safeguarding in Sport Induction

 By the end of the course, users will be able to: